- Employee Retention Tax Credit Guide January 2023 Update - January 27, 2023

 If Jonathan wanted to separate the liabilities (the risks) in the two lines of business (his Barbecue, Inc. restaurant and catering), he should consider forming another business entity for the catering business.

 A fictitious name certificate for a DBA is applied for in the state in which your business entity is formed.
-You may refer to our State Business Registration Offices Directory to find the state office to file for your DBA certificate.

 Business Name Registration